hilltracer/rchain/nix/README.md

-# RChain project setup/build using *nix*
+# Rhonix project setup/build using *nix*

-This document describes developer setup and build commands for RChain project using _nix_ package manager to install additional tools.
+This document describes developer setup and build commands for Rhonix project using _nix_ package manager to install additional tools.

 **Note:** _default.nix_ file in this directory is not part of this document.